Waterfalls You Can Visit In

 Horse Tail Falls can also be seen from the Smokey Hollow Overlook, as well as the Smokey Hollow Trail (15), about 1 mile east of the overlook.
 Horse Tail Falls, located roughly 700 feet north of Detour Cliff Cascade, is about 130 feet in height, with a crest of roughly 10 feet, and faces northwest.
 If you are visiting the park when the smaller creeks are flowing well, you should see a few other unnamed falls tumbling down the cliff face near this waterfall.
 If the lake behind the Mount Morris Dam is high during your visit, sections of this trail may be flooded and thus inaccessible.
 Also the lower portion of the falls will be underwater, and it will then appear shorter.

-For a TopoZone map of the location of the Horse Tail Falls click here.
+For a TopoZone map of the location of Horse Tail Falls click here.

 Located roughly 0.3 mile north of the Hogs Back Overlook, Crapsey Clay Falls can be seen from the Highbanks Trail (20), south of the Highbanks Recreation Area.
 From the trail look to the west, and you will see this 200-foot high southeast facing ribbon falls, which has a crest of roughly six feet.
 The upper half of the Falls is overhung, while the lower half is a very steep cascade.
 The best view of the Falls is from the overlook where the Highbanks Trail (20) makes a turn to the north.
 From this overlook, Crapsey Clay Falls is about 0.5 mile away.
 The large ravine above the Falls was formed by a great mud slide in 1928.
 If the lake behind the Mount Morris Dam is high during your visit, the lower portion of the falls will be underwater, and it will appear much shorter.